swiss6th/homebridge-almond/readme.md

     ]
 ```

-Note that if you change the `"setupAs"` flag for a device at a later point, you'll have to first set `"skip"` to `true` and let Homebridge remove it.
+Note that if you change the `"setupAs"` flag for a device at a later point, you'll have to first set `"skip"` to `true` and let Homebridge remove it on restart.
 Then remove the `"skip"` flag and change your `"setupAs"` preference.
+Restart again for the change to take effect.

 # Supported Sensors